“This post may contain affiliate links. Please read my disclosure for more info.

 By the end of this article, you’ll know:

-- The best streaming services for sports.
+- The best streaming channels for live TV and for sports.

 - How to watch NFL games for free.